-Student-initiated projects in the sciences, engineering, social sciences, humanities, and arts are intended to provide experience in all facets of the research, scholarship, or creative processes.
+The Erickson Discovery Grants are directed to student-initiated projects in the arts, engineering, humanities, sciences, and social sciences that provide experience in all facets of the research, scholarship, or creative processes.
 This includes conceptualization of a question or focus, proposal writing, identification and implementation of methods, and communication of results (reporting, exhibition, or performance).
 Projects should be primarily the student's own work; although the project may be related to the supervising faculty member's research or scholarly interests, it should not simply provide assistance to faculty work.

-Each grant is in the amount of $3,000 and may be used to cover living expenses and project costs (supplies, materials, books, specialized software, travel for the purpose of data collection, etc.).
-(Note: Funds will be deposited to student accounts and therefore may have an impact on student aid or be applied to outstanding charges.)
+The grants may be used to cover living expenses and project costs (supplies, materials, books, specialized software, travel for the purpose of data collection, etc.).
+Note: Funds will be deposited to student accounts and therefore may have an impact on student aid or be applied to outstanding charges.

 International students must provide required IRS reporting information in order to receive grant funds.
-Information about this requirement is available from the Student Loans and Scholarships Office (www.studentloans.psu.edu/tax.cfm).
+Information about this requirement is available from the Student Financial Services Office (http://www.sfs.psu.edu/tax.cfm).

-Grant recipients are required to submit a one-page report on their projects by the end of August.
+Grant recipients are required to submit 1) a one-page report on their projects, and 2) a quality digital image associated with the project and its completion by the end of August.
 Faculty supervisors must provide a one-page evaluation of the student's work including how the grant funds were spent, how much time the student spent on the project and how the student engaged in the discovery process, and the nature of the faculty/student interaction.

 Grant recipients are expected to present their work at the annual Undergraduate Exhibition the following spring if they are enrolled at Penn State at that time.